 After the initial shock, the anxiety of the thought turned into god damn excitement.
 It was like a switch flicked within me and I suddenly became obsessed with the fact that I was so totally blessed to be given this chance to carry two souls within my body.
 Even if they were going to give me elephant ankles and veins where I never knew veins existed.
 I’ll talk more about my pregnancies in another post.

 The twins were born at 36 weeks by C-Section and luckily enough, didn’t require any time in the Special Care Unit.
 They were just over 4pound (2kg) each and I thank my lucky stars each day that they are both healthy and happy little beings.
 We spent just over a week in hospital where I learnt how to tandem breastfeed (yes, two a time!) and sort out our new little production line routine.
 For the next few months life was all about changing over 20 nappies per day, allowing my body to produce 1.5 litres of milk per day, bathing babies and feeding and playing with my darling 19 month old.
-I surrendered to the fact that for the time being, my priority on my down time was to eat and sleep.
+I surrendered to the fact that for the time being, my priority on my down time was to eat and sleep, I found myself reading the reviews of the best memory foam mattresses, that was my dream, to be able to sleep comfortably.
 My mother, mother in law and my sisters got us through those first three months (and still come to my rescue now!).
 I am forever thankful and grateful.
 I hope to one day repay the favour.

 It has certainly had its challenges being a twin mum, but one word I don’t like being referred to, is a Super Mum.
 Every single mother in the world is a Super Mum.
 Whether you have one baby or eight, we do the same things and face the same challenges, sometimes mine just take a little longer.